Er1cSHelby/sc222yh_comp3011_cwk2/README.md

 # COMP3011 Coursework 2

+## Overview
-## The program has three main parts:
+The program has three main parts:

 **Crawler**: It visits https://quotes.toscrape.com page by page.
 For each quote, it collects the quote text, the author name, and the tags.
 It waits 6 seconds between each page request to be polite to the server.